Community Conflict Management in Southern Somalia

 The Importance of Social Cohesion in Fragile Contexts: Lessons from an Interfaith Network in Syria

-This story is part of Cooperation Canada’s Triple Nexus Spotlight Series.
+This story is part of Cooperation Canada’s triple nexus Spotlight Series.
 It was initially posted on October 30, 2014 (https://mccintersections.wordpress.com/2014/10/30/humanitarian-assistance-and-social-cohesion-in-syria/

 In any situation of crisis or conflict, the provision of humanitarian assistance aims to address basic needs related to the subsistence of those most deeply impacted.
 Responding to needs related to food security, water, sanitation, hygiene, and shelter involves technical considerations requiring immediate attention.
 However, the provision of humanitarian assistance also provides an opportunity to engage affected communities in less obvious, but equally critical, strategic work aimed at the preservation and building of social cohesion.
 These represent strategic situations wherein the triple nexus approach can be implemented, bringing together humanitarian, development, and peace programming.